SFMVideos/SFM/README.md

 - *Advanced* grammar and spelling skills.
 - *Advanced* knowledge of Sony Vegas Pro 13.
 - *Advanced* knowledge of Weebly website management.
-- *Intermediate* knowledge of forums and forum safety.
+- *Intermediate* or higher knowledge of forums and forum safety.
-- *Basic* knowledge of Photoshop CS6.
+- *Basic* or higher knowledge of Photoshop CS6.
-- *Basic* knowledge of Quakenet/IRC.
+- *Basic* or higher knowledge of Quakenet/IRC.
-- *Basic* knowledge of Facebook and Twitter.
+- *Basic* or higher knowledge of Facebook and Twitter.

 ### [Movie Trailer Developer]
 - *Advanced* knowledge of Sony Vegas Pro 13.
 - *Advanced* knowledge of Photoshop CS6.
-- *Basic* Knowledge of Adobe After Effects CC.
+- *Basic* or higher Knowledge of Adobe After Effects CC.

 ### [Movie Scripter]
 The job of a Movie Scripter is scripting the story line of the movie.